 Sir Patrick Stewart stated on The Graham Norton Show : The Graham Norton Show: Hugh Jackman/Sir Patrick Stewart/Sir Ian McKellen/James Blunt (2017) that this would be his last appearance as Professor X.

 One of the children in Eden is Rictor from the comics, who had the ability to release seismic energy through his fingertips.
+In this iteration, Rictor was created using the DNA of Dominik Petrakis, known as Avalanche in the comics.

 The title of the film is "Logan."
 This is a reference to Mark Millar's graphic novel "Old Man Logan," and was deliberately chosen to form an opposite from The Wolverine (2013).